andreab98/6.111_ddr/README.md

   * Compares the input from the sensors with the correct choreography in order to decide how to score the player on a given step.
 * Audio
   * Communicates with an SD card in order to play audio during the game.

+All COE files needed to recreate the ROM's are all located in the coe_files folder.